Is Love Is Blind Star Tyler Lying To Ashley About His Kids? Here’s What We Know

 "There has never been any confusion or additional context surrounding the twins' origin," Thomas said.
 "We left the hospital as parents of three children.
 We lived together for over a year in an attempt to give the kids a two-parent household with the understanding that we were still going to be dating other people."

-But Thomas claims that Francis' behavior changed after he returned from filming the show.
-She alleges that he began neglecting his children and ultimately lost touch with them entirely, with the last interaction taking place on Sept.
-30, 2023.
+But Thomas claims that Francis' behaviour changed after he returned from filming the show.
+She alleges that he began neglecting his children and ultimately lost touch with them entirely, with the last interaction taking place on September 30, 2023.

 AdvertisementADVERTISEMENT